Axion Mixing in the String Axiverse: Axion mass mixing in the string axiverse

 The low-energy effective Lagrangian that describes this $1+1$ mixing scenario can be formulated as follows

 where $\theta_0=\phi_0/f_{a_0}$ and $\Theta_1=\varphi_1/f_{A_1}$ represent the QCD axion and ALP angles, respectively, $\phi_0$ and $\varphi_1$ are the QCD axion and ALP fields, $m_{a_0}$ and $m_{A_1}$ are the corresponding axion masses, $n_{ij}$ are the domain wall numbers, and $\delta_i$ are the constant phases.
 Depending on the choice of domain wall numbers, this mixing scenario can be further categorized into the light QCD axion scenario and the heavy QCD axion scenario, which we will discuss in section~\ref{sec_axion_mass_mixing_1+2_anisotropic}.
 In this and subsequent discussions, we assume the constant phases to be zero, which can be seen as equivalent to demanding an independent solution for the strong CP problem.
 This assumption does not affect the evolution of axion fields during the mixing process and thus is justified within the context of our discussions.
-Notice that the single-field ALP is regarded as the most straightforward scenario, characterized by a constant mass $m_{A_1}$, whereas the QCD axion mass $m_{a_0}$ is temperature-dependent, see also appendix~\ref{app_axion_relic_density_without_mixing}.
+Notice that the single-field ALP is regarded as the most straightforward scenario, characterized by a constant mass $m_{A_1}$, whereas the QCD axion mass $m_{a_0}$ is temperature-dependent; see also appendix~\ref{app_axion_relic_density_without_mixing}.
+In addition, in scenarios where there is strong mass mixing in the potential, the QCD axion will exhibit the PQ quality problem and cease to be a true QCD axion.

 For our purpose, here the domain wall numbers $n_{ij}$ should be taken as